Cra2yDavid/MAM/README.md

 ## Usage

 Please follow the instructions below to replicate the results in the paper.
-Note that the model of China realistic 300-bus system is not available due to confidentiality policies of SGCC.
+Note that the model of the realistic 300-bus system in China is not available due to confidentiality policies of SGCC.

 * Unzip the data for training and testing under the same working directory: